G-Research/siembol/docs/introduction/how-tos/quickstart.md

 Deployment in the cloud
 ------------------------

 Here, I will put all the steps how to deploy.
-(After, I succesfully do so).
+(After, I successfully do so).

 Local Install
 ----------------